 With an oral examination and x-rays of the mouth, the surgeon can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.

 In most cases, the removal of wisdom teeth is performed under intraveous sedation or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-Once the teeth are removed, the gum is sutured.
+Once the teeth are removed, the gum may be sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment if indicated.
+Upon discharge, your postoperative kit will include postoperative instructions, possibly a prescription for pain medication, antibiotics, and a follow-up appointment if indicated.
 If you have any questions, please do not hesitate to call us at Edmonton Office Phone Number 780-452-7090.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.